What is a company tax return?

 How is a company tax return different from company accounts?

-A company is reported to HMRC, a company tax return to the company’s taxable income, expenditure, and tax liabilities.
+A company is required to file a company tax return to the company’s taxable income, expenditure, and tax liabilities.
 This includes documents like Form CT600 and Tax Computation.
 The return is completely for tax evaluation purposes and determines how much corporation tax a company has.
 Companies will have to file this annually, even if there is no tax payable.

 Company accounts give a financial summary of a company’s performance, including its assets, liabilities, profit, and loss.
-These accounts are presented in the company house and are for stakeholders such as investors and creditors.
+These accounts are presented in the company’s register and are for stakeholders such as investors and creditors.
 They follow accounting standards and help assess the company’s financial health.
 Unlike tax returns, the company’s accounts are mainly for transparency and compliance rather than tax calculation.

 What Happens if You Don’t File a Company Tax Return on Time?